jchiotaka/doctolib-appointment-monitor/README.md

 This is a small Node.JS project that I maintain (barely) in me free time after work.
 There are a lot of things missing or done quickly as my primary goal is to get an appointment and not write a state of the art scraper tool.

+It can be also used for getting an appointment generally for a doctor or praxis on doctolib but there are more things that need to be taken care of (for example select boxes)
+.
+Check `start.js` for an example.

 What it does do for you:
 - It opens a Chromium window
 - It goes to the sources url you provided for the public vaccination centers in berlin (I include some for berlin)